 From an untamed brushy hillside surrounded by mixed prairies and woodlands to its eventual transformation into a mature campus of sturdy buildings, fruitful farmland, and a magnificent chapel, St. Martin’s Academy is building a lasting home where generations of students can experience the profound difference of an education rooted in reality.

-The construction of Theotokos Hall is well underway and will be completed by September 1, 2019.
-Theotokos Hall, our largest planned building, is sustainably constructed of native oak timbers and stone.
-Theotokos will serve the school’s various needs while the campus is under construction, before becoming the permanent dining hall and hearth.
+The construction of Theotokos Hall, our largest planned building, was completed in 2019.
+Theotokos is sustainably constructed of native oak timbers and stone, and is our permanent dining hall and hearth.

-As our student body grows to 60 at capacity, we will complete construction of 5 bunkhouses, each housing 12 young men.
-The bunkhouses will be spartan in nature but will include basic amenities such as running water and electricity.
-St. Martin’s students will aid in the construction of the bunkhouses and assume responsibility for their care and maintenance upon completion.
+In 2021 we completed construction of ten bunkhouses, each housing five to seven young men.
+The bunkhouses are spartan in nature but include basic amenities such as running water and electricity.
+Our students are responsible for their care and maintenance.

 ACADEMIC BUILDING, LIBRARY, AND AMPHITHEATRE

 As our school and campus matures, we’ll add a beautiful academic building, with classrooms, faculty offices, and a robust library.
 An amphitheater for plays, concerts, and talent shows will nestle into the hillside.